zonghui0228/zonghui0228/README.md

 - 🎓 I’m currently a PhD candidate in Tongji Univeristy, and interested in biomedical informatics.
-- 🌱 I’m currently working on Philips Research China as a BioMed NLP intern.
+- 🌱 I’m currently working at Philips Research China as a BioMed NLP intern.
 - ✨ I’m currently looking for 😄.